-Docker Enterprise Edition is a secure, scalable, and supported container platform for building and orchestrating applications across multi-tenant Linux, Windows Server 2016, and IBM z Systems environments.
+Docker Enterprise Edition is a secure, scalable, and supported container platform for building and orchestrating applications across multi-tenant Linux, Windows Server 2016, and IBM Z environments.

 Docker EE enables deploying your workloads for high availability (HA) onto the orchestrator of your choice.
 Docker EE automates many of the tasks that orchestration requires, like provisioning pods, containers, and cluster resources.
 Self-healing components ensure that Docker EE clusters remain highly available.

 Role-based access control applies to Kubernetes and Swarm orchestrators, and communication within the cluster is secured with TLS.
 Docker Content Trust is enforced for images on all of the orchestrators.

 Docker EE Platform includes Docker Universal Control Plane (UCP), the enterprise-grade cluster management solution from Docker.
 You install it on-premises or in your virtual private cloud, and it helps you manage your cluster and applications through a single interface.

 Docker EE Platform provides multi-architecture orchestration for Kubernetes and Swarm workloads.
 Docker EE enables a secure software supply chain, with image promotion, mirroring between registries, and signing/scanning enforcement for Kubernetes images.

 Kubernetes in Docker EE fully supports all Docker EE features, including role-based access control, LDAP/AD integration, scanning, signing enforcement, and security policies.